CookingFrench Cooking Basics: How to Get Started Making French Meals

 • Seafood: Cod, sole, salmon, mussels, shrimp, and snails are some of the fresh and saltwater seafood ingredients.

 • Vegetables: potatoes, mushrooms, eggplant, garlic, onions, carrots, and leeks.
-These are used in a variety of cooked dishes, from soups and stews to sauces and sautéed dishes.
+These are used in cooked dishes from soups and stews to sauces and sautéed dishes.

 • Butter: A staple ingredient in French cooking, used for its rich flavor and versatility.